ZavNatalia/nextjs-blog/posts/how-to-think-about-security-in-next-js.md

 title: 'How to Think About Security in Next.js'
 date: '2024-10-23'
 image: 'how-to-think-about-security-in-next-js.webp'
-excerpt: "React Server Components (RSC) in App Router is a novel paradigm that eliminates much of the redundancy and potential risks linked with conventional methods.
-Given the newness, developers and subsequently security teams may find it challenging to align their existing security protocols with this model."
+excerpt: 'React Server Components (RSC) in App Router is a novel paradigm that eliminates much of the redundancy and potential risks linked with conventional methods.
+Given the newness, developers and subsequently security teams may find it challenging to align their existing security protocols with this model.'
 isFeatured: true
 ---